pamswi/QA-project/README.md

     ## Risk Assessment

+    Risk assessment is one of the most important tools for identifying potential issues, vulnerabilities and uncertainties that could impact the successful completion of a project.

+    The process involves systematically analysing and evaluating various factors that could pose a threat to the project's timeline, quality and scope.

+    During the development phase, my Risk Assessment served as a dynamic document that underwent daily reviews.
+This approach ensured its continuous relevance and enabled the timely identification and resolution of potential issues before they escalated beyond manageable levels.

 | Risk Category         | Risk Description                                 | Mitigation Strategy                          |
 |-----------------------|-------------------------------------------------|----------------------------------------------|
 | Technical Risks       | Potential errors in the database                | Implement regular backups and monitoring.    |